abassign/Photoscenary/README.md

 # Photoscenery
-Programs to generate and manipulate photoscenaries for FGFS
+Programs to generate and manipulate photosceneries for FGFS

 The program is written entirely in JULIA and therefore requires JULIA to be installed on your system.
 The program, for example, you can run it with this command: